 How the information is created is sometimes simple and makes sense.
 Ironically, when it is pulled from many sources, it presents complexity.

-Why we care about big data and all data
+Why do we care about big data and all data?

 Because we are in the business of moving data, it shouldn’t be a surprise that we are enthusiasts about critical thinking.
 So we pulled together some quotes about Data that will get your mental juices flowing.